Why Is Grammar Important For Children To Learn?

 Applying correct grammar rules will help your child build academic confidence!

-All the points mentioned above show how using correct grammar principles can have a great, positive impact on your child’s writing skills development, and building confidence is just an added “bonus”.
+All the points raised above demonstrate how using correct grammar usage can have a great, positive impact on your child’s writing skills development, and building confidence is an added bonus.

-As your child learns about different grammar rules and builds general English grammar skills, they’ll start being mindful of the way they organize their thoughts in both written and verbal forms.
+As your child learns about different grammar rules and builds English grammar skills, they’ll start being mindful of the way they organize their thoughts in both written and verbal forms.
 This will lead to eloquent and confident communication, which also serves as a great opportunity to work on self-expression and reflection.
+Good grammar will help your child make a great first impression and aid the way they present themselves to others!

-Having a strong, informed understanding of how to correctly apply grammar rules to effectively communicate in written form will do wonders for your learner’s academic confidence, especially as they continue building their writing skills and way of thinking and discussing increasingly complex topics.
-Grammar therefore, continues to play a prominent role in assured written pieces.
+Having a strong, informed understanding of how to correctly apply grammar rules to effective communication in written form will do wonders for your learner’s academic confidence, especially as they continue building their writing skills and way of thinking and discussing increasingly complex topics.

 Walker, R., 2022.
 To what extent does grammar teaching help children learn to write?. [online] IOE - Faculty of Education and Society.
 Available at: <https://www.ucl.ac.uk/ioe/news/2022/mar/what-extent-does-grammar-teaching-help-children-learn-write>